Koromix/rygel/web/koffi.dev/pages/pointers.md

 console.log('PNG header:', hdr);
 ```

+# External buffers (views)

+*New in Koffi 2.11.0*

+You can access unmanaged memory with `koffi.view(ptr, len)`.
+This function takes a pointer and a length, and creates an ArrayBuffer through which you can access the underlying memory without copy.

+> [!NOTE]
+> Some runtimes (such as Electron) forbid the use of external buffers.
+In this case, trying to create a view will trigger an exception.

 # Unwrap pointers

 You can use `koffi.address(ptr)` on a pointer to get the numeric value as a [BigInt object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).